framely/community/docs/reference/annotations/fillstrategy.md

 #### Overview
 Conditional strategy gives builder a way to specify when or when not to prompt users for their choice on a given slot, by means of a boolean expression.
 As always, the slot used in this condition expression should be earlier than the current slot and bot behavior, when you reference a later slot in condition is not defined and can change without notice.

-Like Always strategy, the Conditional strategy is also orthogonal or casts no constrains to other annotations in the [slot filling](../../essentials/slotfilling.md) pipeline with the condition expression is evaluated to true.
+Like Always strategy, the Conditional strategy is also orthogonal or casts no constrains to other annotations in the [slot filling](./overview.md#five-stages-of-slot-filling) pipeline with the condition expression is evaluated to true.
 When it is evaluated to false, however, the slot will be left with unfilled and bot will move to the next slot or response.

 Conditional strategy is easy to set up:
-- Pick a slot, set its Fill Strategy to Conditional then, specify the conditional expression in Ask Condition input box, which should be a boolean expression in kotlin sense.
+- Pick a slot, set its Fill Strategy to **Conditional** then, specify the conditional expression in the code-entry box, which should be a boolean expression in kotlin sense.
 - Provide at least one template in Prompt for bot to generate natural language response.

--
-#### How to Use
+#### How to use
-Conditional strategy is useful for conditionally required slot.
-When slot are only required under some condition per business logic, you can use conditional strategy.
+Conditional strategy is useful for conditionally required slots.
+When slots are only required under some condition according to business logic, a conditional strategy can be used.

 ### Gated